DarioCattelan/DarioCattelan.github.io/content/Lore/Locations/Orlin Plains.md

 The Orlin Plains is region in the middle of [[Kaloshen]].
 It is a mixture of tropical savannah and temperate steppe.
-The Orlin Plains is the homeland of the [[Orlins]], and makes up the majority of the territory known as [[the Orlin Communes]].
+The Orlin Plains is the homeland of the [[Orlins]], and makes up the majority of the territory known as [[The Orlin Communes]].

 # Dominant Terrain